stefankreitmayer/dotfiles/README.md

 Edit `.zshrc` to replace `/home/pi` as needed

-`curl -o ~/git-prompt.sh https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh` (This file is sourced by `.zshrc` instead of using any of the git plugins from ohmyzsh)
+Download `https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh` into `~/git-prompt.sh` (This file is sourced by `.zshrc` instead of using any of the git plugins from ohmyzsh)

 ### Rails